 Land Use, Real Estate & Business Services

 Andrew Hill is a Maine attorney offering Land Use, Real Estate, and Business services.
 Andrew utilizes technology and Coworking in his statewide practice to provide a convenient and low cost experience to clients throughout Maine.
-Can't make it to Yarmouth?
+Can't make it to Lewiston?
 Let's meet at your office, favorite coffee shop, or in one of Maine's great Coworking spaces.
 Whether you are just looking for a single consultation on how to structure your new business, simple deed preparation, or full representation before a municipal planning board, Andrew can provide the services you need at rates to fit any budget.